Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 You should put your Alocasia in a pot with drainage holes.

-Alocasia doesn’t enjoy soggy soil and can easily develop fungal diseases such as root rot.
+Alocasia doesn’t enjoy soggy soil and can easily develop fungal diseases like root rot.

 A pot without drainage holes will not allow the excess water to drain out, thus, making the soil soggy.